The User Testing Field Guide

 • Remote Unmoderated User Testing

-• Guerilla User Testing
+• Guerrilla User Testing

 As designers, you might experience time constraints, budget limitations or dry spells in other resources.